Deploy a new hub

 *.values.yamlfile is a Zero to JupyterHub configuration, and you can customize whatever you like.
 The easiest way to add new configuration is to look at the entries for similar hubs under the same cluster folder, copy / paste one of them, and make modifications as needed for this specific hub.
 For example, see the hubs configuration in the 2i2c Google Cloud cluster configuration directory.

-See Configuration Structure for more information about hub helm chart configuration.
+See Configuration structure for general information about hub helm chart configuration.

 Create a Pull Request with the new hub entry, and get a team member to review it.